vivek100/oneShotCodeGen/README.md

 | **v2**  | Combined API (DB + Backend) and Frontend | Integrated functional requirements that align with both backend and frontend needs. |
 | **v3**  | Custom combinations with templates | Flexible output based on user-defined templates, allowing for specific functional requirements. |

+**Version Explanations:**
+- **v1**: This version allows for detailed control over each part of the application, making it suitable for users who want to customize each section independently.
+- **v2**: This version streamlines the process for users who want a more integrated approach to building their applications.
+- **v3**: This version provides flexibility for users who have specific requirements and want to leverage existing code patterns.

 ### Technical Requirements

 The following table summarizes how each version generates technical requirements: